edgelesssys/constellation/docs/docs/workflows/recovery.md

 {"level":"ERROR","ts":"2022-09-08T10:22:13Z","logger":"rejoinClient","caller":"rejoinclient/client.go:110","msg":"Failed to rejoin on all endpoints"}
 ```

-That means you have to recover that node manually.
-Before you continue with the [recovery process](#recover-your-cluster) you need to know the node's IP address.
-For the IP address go to the *"VM Instance" -> "network interfaces"* page and take the address from *"Primary internal IP address."*
+This means that you have to recover the node manually.
+For this, you need its IP address, which can be obtained from the *"VM Instance" -> "network interfaces"* page under *"Primary internal IP address."*

 </tabItem>
 </tabs>

 ## Recover your cluster

-Depending on the size of your cluster and the number of unhealthy control plane nodes the following process needs to be repeated until a [member quorum for etcd](https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance) is established.
+The following process needs to be repeated until a [member quorum for etcd](https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance) is established.
 For example, assume you have 5 control-plane nodes in your cluster and 4 of them have been rebooted due to a maintenance downtime in the cloud environment.
 You have to run through the following process for 2 of these nodes and recover them manually to recover the quorum.
 From there, your cluster will auto heal the remaining 2 control-plane nodes and the rest of your cluster.